We launched our new service for sending files with end-to-end-encryption right from your browser.

 Thursday, January 5, 2017

-Is Your Laptop Slow?
-Tips to Speed up Your PC or Laptop
+Laptop Slow?
+Tips to Speed up Your Machine Again

+You are tired of your PC or laptop standing in the way of your energy and motivation to get things done fast and efficiently?
 We have some tips on how to speed up your PC or laptop in case it is a little old and slower than it was when you bought it.
 I successfully tried all of them in the past and I hope they work for you, too.
-Cleaning up and optimizing your laptop will give you a good start in 2017 and will help you achive your goals.

 CCleaner deletes temporary data created when working on your laptop.
 This especially did wonders after a bunch of Windows updates slowed down my laptop.
 At one point I felt like my laptop would bite the dust, taking 10 minutes just to open the first program after starting the laptop.
 It was a first-class flashback to the year 2000 in terms of speed.
 After running CCleaner it was as good as new and I was back in 2016.